sstsimulator/sst-macro/docs/developer/developer.md

 If a packet, the router object selects the next destination (port).
 The packet is then passed to the crossbar for arbitration.

-### Section 5.7: Topology<a name="sec:topology"></a>
+### Section 5.8: Topology<a name="sec:topology"></a>

 Of critical importance for the network modeling is the topology of the interconnect.
 Common examples are the torus, fat tree, or butterfly.
 To understand what these topologies are, there are many resources on the web.
 Regardless of the actual structure as a torus or tree, the topology should present a common interface to the interconnect and NIC for routing messages.
+Here we detail the public interface.

+#### 5.8.1: Basic Topology<a name="subsec:basicTopology"></a>

-Here we detail the public interface. \subsection{Basic Topology} Not all topologies are "regular" like a torus.
+Not all topologies are "regular" like a torus.
 Ad hoc computer networks (like the internet) are ordered with IP addresses, but don't follow a regular geometric structure.
 The abstract topology base class is intended to cover both cases.
 Irregular or arbitrary topology connections are not fully supported yet.

 The most important functions in the \topcls class are